 Season tickets are available which can save a good few thousand yen over the course of the year.
 These come in either full season or half season packages.
 Full season tickets are available up till around three weeks before the start of the season, and half season tickets for the final 7 or so games go on sale a couple of months into the season.
 Check the official home page for prices etc.

-Officially speaking, we have two home grounds, Nihondaira and Ecopa, although the reality is that since 2007 nearly all our home games have been played at 'Daira.
+Officially speaking, we have two home grounds, Nihondaira and Ecopa, although the reality is that all but one of our home games are played at 'Daira.
 It may be half the size of Ecopa, but it's got the advantage of being in Shizuoka City, rather than an hour train journey away.

-Nihondaira holds just over 20000 which, while we fill it on average 80% for each home match, is adequate for the majority of our games.
+Nihondaira holds just over 20000 which is adequate for the majority of our games.
 Built in the early 90s, it was designed much in the vein of an old-style British ground with the stands right on top of the pitch.
-Less than twenty years old, 'Daira still has bagfuls of character most J. League grounds can only dream of.
-Depending on what kind of match experience you're after you can choose from the following tickets: (figures in brackets denote matchday price)
+Only twenty years old, 'Daira still has bagfuls of character most J. League grounds can only dream of.
+Depending on what kind of match experience you're after you can choose from the following tickets: (all adult prices. figures in brackets denote match day price)

 A Zone is fine if you want to concentrate on the game rather than singing, and it also provides a first rate view of the behind-the-goal-show which is always worth watching.
 But to get involved with all the fun of an S-Pulse game, you'll be needing a ticket for the thick of the fray: behind the goal in the West Stand, otherwise known as The Kop.
 The first tier affords protection from the elements, but upstairs you can join in the non-stop singing, dancing and general fun and games which accompany every match.
 It comes highly recommended!